Find out how to get in touch online or by phone.

 Prepare for your visit to the Record Office by searching our online catalogue.

-Information on where to find both national and local census records at the Record Office.
+Details on both national and local census records at the Record Office.

 Our Record Office collection of directories dates from 1792 and includes lists of wealthy households and tradesmen.